TPeubey/commercial_ownership/README.md

 ## Description of the objective

-This project is about address data in England
+<p>This project is about address data in England</p>

-Some addresses need to be modified, i.e divide the addresses to have only one.
+<p>Some addresses need to be modified, i.e divide the addresses to have only one.</p>
-The script only modiies addresses with keywords or without keywords but which contains several address numbers.
+<p>The script only modiies addresses with keywords or without keywords but which contains several address numbers.</p>

-There are three type of addresses:
+<p>There are three type of addresses:</p>
-- Correct address, ie: 40 Broad Street, Barry (CF62 7AD)
+<p>- Correct address, ie: 40 Broad Street, Barry (CF62 7AD)</p>
-- Address containing keywords (even, odd, inclusive), i.e: 5,24 to 33 (inclusive) Clos Yr Ardd, Cardiff (CF14 6HZ)
+<p>- Address containing keywords (even, odd, inclusive), i.e: 5,24 to 33 (inclusive) Clos Yr Ardd, Cardiff (CF14 6HZ)</p>
-- Address without keywords but which must be divided into several addressses, i.e: 36, 36A, 38 and 38A Countisbury Avenue, Cardiff
+<p>- Address without keywords but which must be divided into several addressses, i.e: 36, 36A, 38 and 38A Countisbury Avenue, Cardiff</p>

 ## Example of address that the script returns: